Eleanor McCarthy '13

 “E-town is the total package… small but mighty,” Eleanor McCarthy '13 boasted.
 “Campus life lets you try anything.”

-The senior Mechanical Engineering major from Jefferson, Md., has made strides within her demanding major, while maintaining a schedule packed full of extra-curricular activities.
+The senior Engineering major from Jefferson, Md., has made strides within her demanding major, while maintaining a schedule packed full of extra-curricular activities.
 She is on the softball team, a peer mentor, teaching assistant, Body Shop coordinator, Blue Jay mascot, sports writer for the Etownian, Robotics and Machine Intelligence Club Treasurer, and a member of FEAST (the engineering club) as well as SWE (the women’s engineering club).